-Cashew nuts are a mild and buttery nut native to Central America and the Northern areas of South America, particularly Brazil.
+Cashew nuts are a mild and buttery species of nut native to Central America and the Northern areas of South America, particularly Brazil.

 Often referred to as ‘cashews,’ these nuts are the seeds of fruit from the cashew tree (Anacardium occidentale).